John-Kingham/codecademy-project-recommendation-software/README.md

 1. Implementing an autocomplete that, based on a user’s input, returns a list of possible categories based on the beginning of a word.
 2. Retrieving and displaying all of the data related to the category selected by the user.

-3. The program should use at least one of these data structures: Linked List, Hash Map, Tree.
+The program should also use at least one of these data structures: Linked List, Hash Map, Tree.

 ## Think of an idea
 I'm going to build a recommendation program that helps users find music they might want to listen to.